 We have a couple of standard opening numbers (not counting the Star Spangled Banner which we use depending upon the setting).
 For many years we opened with It’s a Grand Night for Singing, and have settled for now with In the Good Old Summertime, with the accompanying narrative.

-We’d guess that we have sung the Battle Hymn of the Republic nearly 200 times in concert.
+We have sung the Battle Hymn of the Republic over 200 times in concert.
 Not at all concerts, but certainly at most.
-The audience’s response often indicates to us that they experience the same sort of feeling.
-I think we’ll continue to sing it.

 Please contact our Membership Chairman from more information on joining Summer Harmony.